-Tom Stindl is a statistician and is currently a Lecturer in the School of Mathematics and Statistics.
+Tom Stindl is a statistician and Lecturer in the School of Mathematics and Statistics.
 He is interested in statistics and computing.
 His recent research topics include Hawkes Processes, Statistical Inference, and Computational Statistics.
-Tom's Ph.D. was on statistical inference for self-exciting point processes and was completed at UNSW Sydney under the supervision of Dr. Feng Chen.
+Tom's Ph.D. was on statistical inference for self-exciting point processes under the supervision of Dr. Feng Chen at UNSW Sydney.

 Early Career Teaching Excellence - Faculty of Science

 My core research is in point process models and their application in a range of disciplines.
 Currently, my research is focused on the following themes:

 My research focuses on methods to perform efficient statistical inferences for point process models, with a particular focus on the renewal Hawkes process and its marked and multivariate variants.